Kuronons/FZ_graphics/Animations/Meta_settings_guide.md

 ![ABCD](https://github.com/user-attachments/assets/1f21a19d-4bf8-4941-ab67-c74ccfb4964e)

-&emsp;&emsp;We can see that a bubble can barely handle the 26 lowercase letters of the alphabet.<BR>
+&emsp;&emsp;We see that a bubble can barely fit the 26 lowercase letters of the alphabet.<BR>
 &emsp;&emsp;Depending on text input, it's a matter of testing to check if it fits or not.

 - To have multiple lines within the same bubble, `\n` can be used to define **newline**.
 Next line first word should be written directly after the function. (no space in between).